-A Healthcare Power of Attorney (POA) allows your child to assign someone to make medical choices for them should they become incapacitated.
+A Medical Power of Attorney (POA) allows your child to assign someone to make medical choices for them should they become incapacitated.
 This document becomes important if they become injured, suffer a major illness, or if they require a major surgery.

 A Living Will often called an Advance Health Care Directive, is a document that outlines what life-saving or life-prolonging measures they want to be performed in an attempt to keep them alive.